zonak/grunt-ftp-deploy/README.md

 This task is built by taking advantage of the great work of Sergi Mansilla and his [jsftp](https://github.com/sergi/jsftp) _node.js_ module and suited for the **0.4.x** branch of _grunt_.

 ## Release History
+ * 2015-07-05    v0.2.0
+    - Added ability to use functions for `src` and `dest` options.
+    - Added remote path to verbose logging.
  * 2015-02-04    v0.1.10   An option to force output verbosity.
  * 2014-10-22    v0.1.9    Log successful uploads only in verbose mode.
  * 2014-10-13    v0.1.8    Allow empty strings to be used as login details.